dart-lang/site-www/src/tools/analyzer.md

 You have two options for adding static analysis to your Dart tool: the analysis server or package:analyzer.

-If your tool requires continuous analysis and can handle exchanging text messages with a local server, use the [analysis server](https://github.com/dart-lang/sdk/tree/master/pkg/analysis_server).
+If your tool requires continuous analysis or can handle exchanging text messages with a local server, use the [analysis server](https://github.com/dart-lang/sdk/tree/master/pkg/analysis_server).
 (See the [Analysis Server API